All Episodes

 The police solved that murder.

-So as much as there's to be said for community policing, I mean, you know, you have you may have to rely on the local neighborhood snitch, maybe he'll tell the quote unquote OG, but who's who's gonna catch the child molesters?
+So as much as there's to be said for community policing, I mean, you know, you may have to rely on the local neighborhood snitch.

-It's not gonna be Chris Hansen.
+It's not going to be Chris Hansen.

-So who's gonna catch these people?
+So who's going to catch these people?

 Who catches the serial killers?

-Community policing, maybe they have that kind of passion if it's their loved ones and family members, but it's just it's a horrible idea to say just get rid of police in general.
+Community policing, maybe they have that kind of passion if it's their loved ones and family members, but it's just, it's a horrible idea to say, just get rid of police in general.

 I mean, look, I used to hate cops years ago.

-Uh they pull over and talk to me when I'm walking my dog.
+They pull over and talk to me when I'm walking my dog.

-But the idea that we need just need to get rid of the entire police force, no, you get rid of the bad apples.
+But the idea that we just need to get rid of the entire police force, no, you get rid of the bad apples.

 I'm anti-bad cop.